Jeydolen/jchat/README.md

   /login page.

   When user is connected, the app retrieve previous messages for selected channel and show them to user.
+  App is retriving all joined channels for user and generate a navigation bar on left side of the app.
+  When user click on any channel button, app loads all messages and cache them for further use.
+  When user right click on channel button, a custom context-menu appear where he can invite someone ( TODO ) or leave channel.
+  If he clicks on leave channel app determine if he is leaving or deleting channel depending on if he is the owner or not.

-  When user write a message and press Enter / click on Send button, message is added to message list and sent to server to distribute to other people currently connected.
+  When user write a message and press Enter / click on Send, message is added to message list and sent to server to distribute to other people currently connected.
   If a user registered in current channel isn't connected, he will receive the message next time he logs in.

 ## TODO
 Rate limits

 Permissions

+Channel NAMES and permission modifier